hramkumar/aws-poc-architectures/aws-poc-serverless-architecture.md

 }
 ```

-2. To validate that the item is indeed inserted into DynamoDB table, go to Dynamo console, select `POC-Lambda-Test-1` table, select "Items" tab, and the newly inserted item should be displayed.
+2. To validate that the item is indeed inserted into DynamoDB table, go to Dynamo console, select `name` table, select "Items" tab, and the newly inserted item should be displayed.

 ### Cleaning up